cobrateam/splinter/docs/mouse-interaction.rst

         $(this).find('.subitem').hide();
     });

-You can use Splinter to fire the event programatically:
+You can use Splinter to fire the event programmatically:

 .. highlight:: python